Open-Transactions/protocol-docs/docs/OTMessage.md

 ## Deserialization

-Strings can be deserialized into instances of `OTContract`.
+Strings can be parsed into instances of `OTContract`.

 The process is defined by the methods
 * [ParseRawFile()][ParseRawFile]